kubestellar/kubestellar/test/e2e/bash/README.md

 **PRE-REQ**: All of these tests use three `kind` clusters, so you need to [raise the relevant OS limits](https://kind.sigs.k8s.io/docs/user/known-issues/#pod-errors-due-to-too-many-open-files).

-This test is an executable variant of the "multi-cluster workload deployment with kubectl" scenario in [the examples doc](../../../docs/content/direct/examples.md).
-This test has the same prerequisites as the cited one.
-This test can test either (a) the  local copy of the repo or (b) the release identified in the kubestellar PostCreateHook (which will be the last release created, regardless of quality, except for that brief time when it identifies the release about to be made).
-Testing the local copy is the default behavior; to test the release identified in the PostCreateHook, pass `--released` on the command line of `run-test.sh`.
+This test is an executable variant of the "multi-cluster workload deployment with kubectl" scenario in 1 in [the examples doc](../../../docs/content/direct/examples.md).
+In this scenario, there are one hosting cluster and two workload execution clusters (WECs).
+Using a single binding policy, a nginx deployment is synced from the hosting cluster to both WECs.
+For more details refer to [scenario 1](https://github.com/dumb0002/kubestellar/blob/e2e-test-reorg/docs/content/direct/examples.md#scenario-1---multi-cluster-workload-deployment-with-kubectl).

 ## Running the test using a script